Alexander Bubnov: Career

-After the beginning of the Great Patriotic War, he drew propaganda posters, painted pictures on military subjects, such as "Dying, but did not Surrender", "To the Combat Position", "Borodino Field in 1942".
+After the beginning of the Great Patriotic War (Second World War), he drew propaganda posters, painted pictures on military subjects, such as Dying, but did not Surrender, To the Combat Position, Borodino Field in 1942.
 He also wrote a portrait of Alexander Matrosov.
-In 1943-1947 he creates his most famous work "Morning on the Kulikovo Field" dedicated to the epic battle of the 14th century and in 1948 got the Stalin Prize for it.
+In 1943-1947 he produced his most famous work Morning on the Kulikovo Field, dedicated to the epic battle of the 14th century, and in 1948 was awarded the Stalin Prize for it.

-After the war, Bubnov painted landscapes, genre scenes and pictures on mythological and historical themes; in particular, he created illustrations for the Pushkin's ballad "Song of the Wise Oleg".
-In 1954 he became a corresponding member of USSR Academy of Arts and also got the title Honored Artist of the RSFSR.
-In the last years of his life, he painted illustrations for the books of Gogol and Taras Shevchenko.
-His triptych "Pugachev.
-Popular uprising" remained unfinished.
+After the war, Bubnov painted landscapes, genre scenes and pictures on mythological and historical themes; in particular, he created illustrations for Pushkin's ballad Song of the Wise Oleg.
+In 1954 he became a corresponding member of the USSR Academy of Arts, and was awarded the title Honored Artist of the RSFSR.
+In the last years of his life he painted illustrations for the books of Gogol and Taras Shevchenko.
+His triptych Pugachev.
+Popular uprising remained unfinished.
 He died on 30 June 1964 and was buried at the Novodevichy Cemetery in Moscow.